malinpalo/Gro/TESTING.md

 ### Peer Review

-## Solved Bugs
+## Known Bugs

+### Solved

 - Couldn't add text descriptions to my posts.
 Text descriptions written earlier, during development, didn't appear on the post.
-I went through the code in the files in the posts folder and corrected typos, changed content to descritption for exampel.
+I went through the code in the files in the posts folder and corrected typos, changed the value content to descritption for exampel.

+### Unresolved

+- When testing the site I realized that I couldn't edit the profiles 'About me section'.
+Due to submission deadline I didn't have time to solve the issue in time.
+I'll have to look in to that later on.

 Please click [**_here_**](README.md) to return to the Gro README file.